Anujkumar23/javascriptDailyPractise/nullishCoalescingOperator/notes.md

 We can also use a sequence of ?? to select value that is true or not null/undefined.

 #### COMPARISON WITH OR ####
-We can use OR || operator in the same way as ?? but the diffenence is that OR operator return the first truthy value and ?? operator retrn the first defined
+We can use OR || operator in the same way as ?? but the diffenence is that OR operator return the first truthy value and ?? operator return the first defined

-OR treated the false,0 empty string,null and undefined in the same way but it is diierent in ?? operator.
+OR treated the false,0 empty string,null and undefined in the same way but it is different in ?? operator.

 ##### PRECEDENCE ######